BaronJensen/termi-ai/docs/multi-session-implementation.md

 ## Overview

-This document describes the implementation of multi-session support in Cursovable, allowing multiple chat sessions to run concurrently with unique terminals for better debugging and workflow management.
+This document describes the implementation of multi-session support in Termi AI, allowing multiple chat sessions to run concurrently with unique terminals for better debugging and workflow management.

 ## Key Features